odonnellpeter1999/PublicCollegeUnderground/README.md

 # UCDunderground
 Code for the site to allow students to rate their modules and pick the best modules.

-Still in development aiming to reach production by early September.

 ## Current Features which are implemented are:

 - Login and Registration